The Lazy Geek’s Guide to Outsourcing Everything

 The concept of delegating tasks to an assistant, or even outsourcing them to another business, has been around forever.
 What’s changed in the Internet age is the availability of these time-saving tactics to small businesses and even solopreneurs with smaller budgets.
 Bloggers and small website publishers have more options than ever before to farm tasks out, and regain more control over their time—and their lives.

 What is an hour of your time worth to you?
 Think about how else you might spend that hour if you don’t have to use it checking email or making phone calls.
+What if you could entrust a simple task like finding the right Web hosting or keeping your social media updated, to someone else?
 There’s potential to generate more revenue if you work on your business, not in it.
 Or it’s another hour you could spend with your kids, or catching up on reading.
 The point is, you get back much more than you spend.

 Sure, some apps and software cost money, and no virtual assistant (VA) works for free.
 But it’s not strictly a matter of saving money.
 It’s about getting a return on your investment.

 The key to saving both money and time with a VA is to prioritize.
 Identify your low-priority tasks, and make those the first things you hand off.
 Then identify those things that are important, but time-consuming, and ask whether they’re the best use of your time.
 Can your VA handle billing?
 Take care of your website hosting account and setup?
 Manage your social media accounts?

 Three important facets of your business, no doubt.
 But instead of billing your current clients, you can be building relationships with new ones.
 Instead of searching for a hosting provider, you could be creating content for your new site.
 Instead of tweeting, you can be completing a client’s project.